GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_SCV02b_View](../../stereotypes.md#SAF_SCV02b_View)

-The grid manages the viewpoints in grid cells assigned to the categories of an domain (rows) and an aspect (columns).
+The grid manages the viewpoints in grid cells assigned to the categories of an domain (row) and an aspect (column).
 ## Grid Cell
 exposed in viewpoint [Grid Definition Viewpoint](../viewpoints/Grid-Definition-Viewpoint.md)